GoogleCloudPlatform/google-cloud-iot-arduino/examples/complex/esp32/Gateway/README.md

 # ESP32 Gateway demo

-This demo uses two inexpensive and readily available ESP32's to send telemetry data, one ESP32 acting as a gateway to Google Cloud IoT core and another ESP32 acting as the delegate device that sends data to the gateway.The gateway will send the data to Google Cloud IoT core and publish to PubSub.
+This demo uses two inexpensive and readily available ESP32 devices to send and receive data from Google Cloud.
+The device with a connection to Google Cloud (Gateway) will communicate on behalf of other devices (delegate devices).
+The gateway will send the data to Google Cloud IoT core and publish to PubSub.
 For example, you can send temperature data from multiple delegate devices to Google Cloud and store that information to see any drastic temperature changes in a room.

-**Disclaimer** This demo is still in a rough state, it can crash the ESP32 and is offered with limited support.
+**Disclaimer** This demo is not a robust solution, can crash the ESP32, and is offered with limited support.

 Some of the SerialBT code is based on [Espressif](https://github.com/espressif/arduino-esp32/tree/master/libraries/BluetoothSerial/examples/) examples that shows you how to connect two devices over serial bluetooth.

 ## Configuration

+Create a gateway and a delegate device, make sure that the both devices are setup on the cloud and that the delegate device is bound to the gateway.

-You need to configure the devices to connect over bluetooth in `ESP32_delegate.ino`.
+Specify the devices that connect over bluetooth in `ESP32_delegate.ino`.
+These devices must correspond to devices created in the [Cloud IoT Core section of the Cloud Console](https://console.cloud.google.com/iot).
-Make sure that the device_id you enter matches the device_id on the Google Cloud IoT core.
+The example IDs correspond to the device_id on the Google Cloud IoT core.
-The example configurations reflect models encountered during testing but you may need to add your own based on the data sheet for your device.

 Update the values in [ciotc_config.h](ciotc_config.h) so that they match the configuration for your gateway device and delegate devices.

 ## Running the demo
-After your gateway device is connected, you can now send an attach command which will attach the delegate devices found in [ciotc_config.h](ciotc_config.h).
+Flash the gateway device with the project sources in Esp32-Gateway and delegate device(s) with the project sources in Esp32-delegate, then restart both devices.After your gateway device is connected, you can now send an attach command which will attach the delegate devices found in [ciotc_config.h](ciotc_config.h).
 Once you delegate devices are attached you can send a command to your devices from the cloud, the command must follow the following order and structure: